telerik/ajax-docs/controls/captcha/troubleshooting/missing-image.md

 This help article treats issues with missing images in RadCaptcha and provides resolutions.

 Generally, issues with missing captcha image are caused by the HttpHandler that serves the image itself.
-You can find below a list with the most common scenarios for such issues:
+The list below shows solutions for the most common scenarios for such issues:

 * [Image HttpHandler is not Properly Configured](#image-httphandler-is-not-properly-configured)
 * [WebFarm/WebGarden Scenario](#webfarmwebgarden-scenario)